-As set out in the "Independent Auditor's Report" on pages 61 to 67 of this report, the audit qualification is related to the disclosure of related party transactions and its related balances of the acquisition of 50% interest in Saike International and the acquisition of the then 15% interest in WinHealth International by the Group in 2015 and 2017 respectively (collectively, the "Acquisitions") as disclosed in the notes 19 to 20 to the consolidated financial statements ("Audit Qualification").
+As set out in the "Independent Auditor's Report" on pages 60 to 66 of this report, the audit qualification is related to the disclosure of related party transactions and its related balances of the acquisition of 50% interest in Saike International and the acquisition of the then 15% interest in WinHealth International by the Group in 2015 and 2017 respectively (collectively, the "Acquisitions") as disclosed in the notes 19 to 20 to the consolidated financial statements ("Audit Qualification").

-Up to the date on which the audited consolidated financial statements of the Company for the year ended 31 December 2021 were authorised for issued, the IBC investigation into the issues relating to the Acquisitions and the matters alleged in the Petition in relation to the Acquisitions were still ongoing and no conclusive finding or conclusion had been reached.
-Moore Stephens CPA Limited, the auditor of the Company, expressed a qualified opinion on the audited consolidated financial statements of the Company for the year ended 31 December 2021 as they were unable to obtain sufficient appropriate audit evidence to satisfy themselves as to the matters which are the subject matters of the IBC investigation and the matters alleged in the Petition in relation to the Acquisitions, including whether the Acquisitions were in fact related party transactions.
-As advised by the auditor of the Company, the Audit Qualification is only related to the completeness and accuracy of the disclosure of related party transactions and its related balances.
+Up to the date on which the audited consolidated financial statements of the Company for the year ended 31 December 2022 were authorised for issued, the IBC investigation into the issues relating to the Acquisitions and the matters alleged in the Petition in relation to the Acquisitions were still ongoing and no conclusive finding or conclusion had been reached.
+Moore Stephens CPA Limited, the auditor of the Company, expressed a qualified opinion on the audited consolidated financial statements of the Company for the year ended 31 December 2022 as they were unable to obtain sufficient appropriate audit evidence to satisfy themselves as to the matters which are the subject matters of the IBC investigation and the matters alleged in the Petition in relation to the Acquisitions, including whether the Acquisitions were in fact related party transactions.
+As advised by the auditor of the Company, the Audit Qualification is only related to the completeness and accuracy of the disclosure of related party transactions and its related balances relating to the acquired equity interests in the relevant entities involved in the Acquisitions.